THE SMART OPTION SELLER

 Q: Can you recommend a few brokers to help me get started?

 A: With the recent announcement in October 2019 by Charles Schwab that they are eliminating and reducing commissions, most options brokers are now very cheap.
 Option fees have been reduced to $.65 per contract.
 That's amazing!

 Look at brokers such as:

 Some of these brokers have been bought out by larger firms so check the website for current information.
-Other than Interactive Brokers (affiliate link), Lee Lowell has no affiliation with any of these companies and is providing this information as a benefit to his readers.
+Other than Interactive Brokers (affiliate link), Lee Lowell has no connection with any of these companies and is providing this information as a benefit to his readers.